-Dr. Samantha Yammine, PhD is a Neuroscientist, Science Communicator, and Digital Media Producer.
+Dr. Samantha Yammine, PhD is a Neuroscientist, Science Communicator, and Producer.

 In 2021, Samantha was named one of Toronto Life's Top 50 most influential people, and made the front page of the Toronto Star for her efforts helping people get informed about vaccination.
-She is a regular science expert on CTV’s The Good Stuff with Mary Berg, and has been a guest science correspondent for a variety of shows on Netflix, TVO Kids, CBC GEM, Discovery UK, CBC Radio, and AsapSCIENCE.
-Samantha co-founded Science is a Drag, and sits on the Board of Trustees for RCIScience and Advisory Board for the anti-misinformation organization ScienceUpFirst.
+She has been a guest science correspondent for a variety of shows on Netflix, TVO Kids, CBC GEM, Discovery UK, CBC Radio, and AsapSCIENCE.
+Samantha is the Chair and a Co-Founder of the award-winning non-profit Science is a Drag, and sits on the Advisory Board for the anti-misinformation organization ScienceUpFirst.
+When she’s not talking science, she is often training muay Thai.

 wait… what’s a science communicator?